MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-work-standard-lines.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Invoices**, and then choose the related link.
 2. Open the sales invoice that you want to insert one or more standard sales lines on.
 3. Choose the **Get Recurring Sales Lines** action.
-4. In the **Recurring Sales Lines** page, choose the lookup button in the **Code** field, and then select a set of standard sales lines.
+4. On the **Recurring Sales Lines** page, choose the lookup button in the **Code** field, and then select a set of standard sales lines.

     > [!NOTE]
     > To use the recurring sales lines set together with the **Create Recurring Sales Invoices** batch job, you must also fill in the **Valid From Date** and **Valid To Date** fields on the **Recurring Sales Lines** page.
 For more information, see the "To create multiple sales invoices based on standard sales lines" section.